 This course is based on two fundamental premises: All individuals and communities, regardless of their social or economic conditions, have the right to a clean and healthy environment; and there is a connection between environmental exploitation, human exploitation and social justice.
 With these premises as a starting point, we will first define “What is environmental justice?”.
 Then we will turn to more difficult questions such as: Why and through what political, social and economic processes are some people are denied this basic right to a clean and safe environment?
 Why is it that certain groups of people are denied basic resource rights or are burdened with pollution of environmental hazards to a greater extent than other groups?
 What are the social relations of production and power that contribute to these outcomes?
 And finally we will consider the most important question of all: What can be done to correct these histories of inequality?

-EVST 285 Political Ecology: Nature, Culture and Power: This is an undergraduate seminar on the relationship between society and the environment, specifically focusing on literature from the interdisciplinary field of political ecology.
+FES 615/EVST 285 Political Ecology of Conservation and Restoration of Tropical Forest Landscapes: This is a joint undergraduate and graudate student seminar on the relationship between society and the environment, specifically focusing on literature from the interdisciplinary field of political ecology.
 Political ecology is based on the belief that environmental conflicts and management cannot be studied without careful examination of the pertinent political, economic, cultural and historical factors.
 The field of political ecology has grown in response to other phases in the scholarship surrounding mankind’s place in the environment.
 Specifically political ecology draws on the scholarship from the fields of human ecology and political economy.
 Rather than focusing on the supposedly closed relationship between a society and their ecosystem (as human ecologists tend to) or solely on events occurring in the larger political economy and their effect on the environment, practitioners of political ecology try to explain environmental conflicts in terms of the particularities of place, culture and history.
 The nuances of local level details are set in relation to larger events occurring in the broader political economy since both local and non-local factors influence the decisions of a resources user.
 The field is predicated on the assumption that our environmental problems are often common, but their causes are complex and changing therefore solutions must be specific to time and place.